How do I care for a super thick tail?

 - The more conditioned the tail, the easier it will be to manage.
 Make sure that your horses diet is up to par (this affects the skin and hair!!).

 - I do not suggest banging a super thick tail, often times this makes the bottom even fatter and wider.
 Some natural layers on the bottom make it appear less wide and fat.
-However, doing some trimming will tidy things us.
+However, doing some trimming will tidy things up if the tail is extra long.

 - I would also be very careful about how much trimming I did around the top of the tail, otherwise you have the chance to make a really skinny tail up top with a crazy wild bottom.
 Sort of the mullet of horse hair do's?